 - 1. Establish permanent Programme management working group/committee. - 2.
 Pay more attention to the publicity and marketing of the programme, both on national and English languages.
 GTTU website should be updated regularly presenting Programme, especially in the Faculty of Law web-section. - 3.
 It would advisable to increase the number of courses that can offer contents with an international or European dimension, in order to strengthen the international and inter-cultural dimension of the Programme - 4.
-Affiliated and Invited Staff could provide more specific description of the expected LO for the Final Degree Project within the subject module syllabus, which correspond with the main objective of the Programme. - 5.
-Ensure that all teaching staff in Programme has the highest academic degree -professor of law. - 6.
-Develop motivation mechanisms for master students involving them in the various local and international projects, events, conferences and other research activities, including mobility opportunities. - 7.
-Continue working on internationalization, increase number of international projects for academic staff and students, regularly organize international conferences, implement research activities etc. - 8.
+Strengthen the content of the program in the areas of private law institutes such as issues on obligation, international commercial contract, international company law, etc. - 5.
+Affiliated and Invited Staff could provide more specific description of the expected LO for the Final Degree Project within the subject module syllabus, which correspond with the main objective of the Programme. - 6.
+Ensure that all teaching staff in Programme has the highest academic degree -professor of law. - 7.
+Develop motivation mechanisms for master students involving them in the various local and international projects, events, conferences and other research activities, including mobility opportunities. - 8.
+Continue working on internationalization, increase number of international projects for academic staff and students, regularly organize international conferences, implement research activities etc. - 9.
 Professional development of academic personnel is mostly carried out in the university.
 GTTU must ensure publishing scientific articles in the university journal.
 The University journal is available in only material form and electronic copy could not be found.
-It is desirable to publish the electronic copy on different electronic libraries. - 9.
-More frequently use international literature during preparation of Master thesis, because the amount of literature (besides the normative documentation) is very low, also in some of the Master thesis no foreign literature was used. - 10.Implement periodical reports of supervisors regarding the student's performance during the supervision process of Master thesis.
+It is desirable to publish the electronic copy on different electronic libraries. - 10.
+More frequently use international literature during preparation of Master thesis, because the amount of literature (besides the normative documentation) is very low, also in some of the Master thesis no foreign literature was used. - 11.
+Implement periodical reports of supervisors regarding the student's performance during the supervision process of Master thesis.
 Each supervisor should have the new, modern and contemporary knowledge.
 Most of the academic staff could not speak English/German/French languages.
-So they do not have chance to be in touch with new materials and to guide students with new literature. - 11.Continue working with the international partners of the university to benchmark against similar programmes available at foreign universities and to use the best international practice in the Programme development. - 12.To implement various means of external quality assurance and consider results of external evaluation. - 13.Communication channels between students, academic staff, faculty administration and social partners should be institutionalised and standardised in order to abide and ensure the principles of transparency, fairness and equity
+So they do not have chance to be in touch with new materials and to guide students with new literature. - 12.
+Continue working with the international partners of the university to benchmark against similar programmes available at foreign universities and to use the best international practice in the Programme development. - 13.
+Implement various means of external quality assurance and consider results of external evaluation.

-Summary of best practices (If Applicable)
+- 14. Communication channels between students, academic staff, faculty administration and social partners should be institutionalised and standardised in order to abide and ensure the principles of transparency, fairness and equity - Summary of best practices (If Applicable)